nickpresta/scribe/goscribe/README.md

 # goscribe

-Provides a handler function for accepting GET/POST requests, to generate a PDF document using a WebKit rendering engine.
+Provides a handler function for accepting GET requests, to generate a PDF document using a WebKit rendering engine.

 ## Documentation